d0cd/sqlinjection/README.md

 using a vast quantity of pattern checks.
 If data reaches a certain threshold, the firewall doesn't allow it through.

 ### Conclusion
-Mitigating exploits is pretty damn challenging; it is very likely that, despite the precautions you take, there are attack vectors out there waiting to be exploited.
-However, with the combination of parameterized queries and some software, significant steps can be taken towards securing your system
+Mitigating exploits is pretty challenging; it is very likely that, despite the precautions you take, there are attack vectors out there waiting to be exploited.
+However, with the combination of parameterized queries and some software, significant steps can be taken towards securing your system.